FabienDupontPro/fab-production/docs/lean-game-production.md

 Take daily standups.
 I haven't run one in years.
 Why?
 They wasted time.
 People said the same things every day.

-As a Producer and as a Project Manager, I experimented with different frequency.
-I've had once a week, twice weekly, usually with additional daily stand-ups for the last sprint of an important milestone.
-I realized what's important is what works for this specific team for this specific project.
+As a Producer and Project Manager, I’ve tried different frequency.
+Once a week, twice a week, sometimes adding daily stand-ups during the final sprint of a big milestone.
+What I’ve learned is that the right frequency depends on the team and the project.
+There’s no one-size-fits-all, just what works here and now.

-Of course these will never replace your weekly 1on1s, and that is a frequency I never changed and never heard any complains about.
+Of course these will never replace your weekly personal 1on1s, and that is a frequency I never changed and never heard any complains about.

 For blockers, we use team chat.
 If something's stuck, I know right away what needs fixing.